AHochworter/today-i-learned/README.md

 # Today I Learned

-This TIL repo is inspired by Khanh Nguyen.
-He has a wonderful structure on his repo that provides a Table of Contents with topics and links to each file.
+This TIL repo is inspired by Khanh Nguyen from here on GitHub.
+He has a wonderful structure on his repo that provides a Table of Contents that includes topics and links to each file.
 I'm not sure I'll be sucessful in reproducing it here but many thanks Mr. Nguyen for the inspiration.

-TILs are short Markdown documents (a few sentences + example code) explaining concepts, bits of syntax, commands, or tips we've recently learned.

 Today-I-Learned (TIL) is inspired by Thoughbot, TIL is a repository for everyone to share what we have learned today.